 where T, the current point in time, X, the current spatial mesh, NINT, the current number of mesh subintervals, UB, the array of B-spline coefficients at the current time, and UTB, the array of time derivatives of the B-spline coefficients at the current time, are input arguments, and RVAL, the array for which RVAL(i), i = 1, ..., NRT, gives the value of the ith component of the gstop function, is the lone output argument.
+(The UB array can be employed in a call to the VALUES routine to obtain values of the approximate solution and its first and second spatial derivative.
+The UTB array can be employed in a call to the VALUES routine to obtain values of the time derivative of the approximate solution.)

-- Added a new field to the structured solution type, BACOLI95\SOL; the new field is an integer array, JROOT, where the value of JROOT(i), i = 1,..., NRT, can indicate when there has been a change in sign in the ith component of the gstop function.
-On any return: - BACOLI95\SOL%JROOT(i) = 0 indicates that the ith component of the gstop function has not changed sign during the current time step, - BACOLI95\SOL%JROOT(i) = 1 indicates that the ith gstop root has been found and the sign of the ith component of the gstop function during the current time step has gone from negative to positive, - BACOLI95\SOL%JROOT(i) = -1 indicates that the ith gstop root has been found and the sign of the ith component of the gstop function during the current time step has gone from positive to negative.
+- Added a new field to the structured solution type, BACOLI95_SOL; the new field is an integer array, JROOT, where the value of JROOT(i), i = 1,..., NRT, can indicate when there has been a change in sign in the ith component of the gstop function.
+On any return: - BACOLI95_SOL%JROOT(i) = 0 indicates that the ith component of the gstop function has not changed sign during the current time step, - BACOLI95_SOL%JROOT(i) = 1 indicates that the ith gstop root has been found and the sign of the ith component of the gstop function during the current time step has gone from negative to positive, - BACOLI95_SOL%JROOT(i) = -1 indicates that the ith gstop root has been found and the sign of the ith component of the gstop function during the current time step has gone from positive to negative.

-When a root is found, BACOLIKR sets BACOLI95\SOL%IDID = 5.
-Then the BACOLI95\SOL%JROOT array can be examined to detect which root have been found by checking for a non-zero component.
+When a root is found, BACOLIKR sets BACOLI95_SOL%IDID = 5.
+Then the BACOLI95_SOL%JROOT array can be examined to detect which root have been found by checking for a non-zero component.

-• When the user sets BACOLI95\SOL%MFLAG(1) = 2, BACOLIKR is forced to call DASKR using a cold start for the next time step.
+• When the user sets BACOLI95_SOL%MFLAG(1) = 2, BACOLIKR is forced to call DASKR using a cold start for the next time step.
 This is useful, as mentioned earlier, for problems where the discovery of a root may require a change in the problem.
-Attempting to restart, in such a case, with a warm start could lead to a failure by DASKR, or alternatively, multiple failed time steps as DASKR reduces the order of the BDF method and the size of the time step, in order to step past the discontinuity in an error controlled manner, leading to a very inefficient computation.
-The cold start forces it to begin with the first order BDF and a small time step, making the computation more likely to succeed despite the change to the problem.
+Attempting to restart, in such a case, with a warm start could lead to a failure by DASKR, or at least multiple failed time steps as DASKR reduces the order of the BDF method and the size of the time step, in order to step past the discontinuity in an error controlled manner, leading to a very inefficient computation.
+As mentioned earlier, the cold start forces DASKR to begin with the first order BDF and a small time step, making the computation more likely to succeed despite the change to the problem.